lostincalibasas/Rotten_tomatoes_scraper/README.md

 🍿 Curated List: Discover 140 essential action movies recommended by Rotten Tomatoes.
 📊 Comprehensive Data: Get detailed insights, including audience scores, director details, and critics' consensus.
 🚀 Easy to Use: Simple Python script that outputs data to a CSV file for easy integration with other tools.

+## Acknowledgments
+Hat tip to Rotten Tomatoes for providing valuable movie data.
+Feel free to contribute, share, and enjoy the world of essential action cinema!